ClimateImpactLab/energy-code-release-2020/README.md

 In this stage of our analysis, we take the coefficients identified in Step 2, and use them to project future impacts on energy consumption due to climate change.

 Running code for in this step is highly computationally intensive.
-Therefore, we are including the inputs from our analysis that would allow a user to run this step, but we are also providing the outputs of this step that are required for further analysis as stand-alone `.csv` files, should a user wish to run code in steps 4 and 5 without running step 3.
+Therefore, we are including the inputs from our analysis that would allow a user to run this step and code to run an example projection for one climate and socileconomic scenario, but we are also providing the outputs of this step that are required for further analysis as stand-alone `.csv` files.

-When complete, we plan to contain in this repo:
-- Code for converting the regression coefficient estimates from step 2 into a format that our projection system can use.
-- Code for writing configuration files for running the projection system.
-- Links to the projection system (external) git repo, and some intructions for how to operate the projection system.
-- Code for converting projection system outputs into the data required for steps 4 and 5.

-Code for this step is not currently in this repo.

 ## Step 4 - Estimate Empirical Damage Function